-Since we live in an computer-driven world, it should come as no surprise that your ability to repay your mortgage loan comes down to a single number.
+Since we live in an automated society, it's not surprising that your ability to repay your mortgage loan comes down to a single number.

 Experian uses this model and calls its score FICO.
 Equifax's model, based on FICO, is called BEACON, while TransUnion, which also uses a slightly modified FICO, calls its score EMPIRICA.
-While each of the models considers a range of data available in your credit report, the differences aren't huge; all of the agencies use the following in calculating your credit score:
+While each of the models considers a range of data available in your credit report, the differences aren't huge; they all use the following factors in calculating a credit score:

-- Credit History - Have you had credit for many years, or for a short time?
+- Your Credit History - Have you had credit for many years, or for just a short time?

-- Payment History - Do you pay your bills on time?
+- Payment History - Do you have any payments later than 30 days?

-- Your Credit Card Balances - How many accounts?
+- Balances on your Credit Cards - How many accounts do you carry?
 How much do you owe on your accounts?

-- Inquiries on Your Credit - How many times have lenders pulled your credit report for the purpose of lending you money?
+- Credit Inquiries - How many times have lenders pulled your credit report for the purpose of giving you a loan?

 Not just for qualifying

-Before you can improve your FICO score, you must obtain your score and ensure that the credit reports from each agency are correct.
+Before you can improve your score, you must get your score and make certain that the reports from each reporting agency are correct.
 Fair Isaac has created a web site (www.myFICO.com) that lets you do just that.
-It's inexpensive, fast, and easy to get your credit score along with credit reports from all three reporting agencies.
-Also available are helpful information and tools that can help you analyze what actions might have the greatest impact on your FICO score.
+For a reasonable fee, you can quickly get your FICO score from all three agencies, along with your credit report.
+They also provide helpful information and online tools that help you improve your FICO score.

-You can get a federally-mandated free credit report once a year from all three agencies when you visit AnnualCreditReport.com.
-These reports do not include a free score, but it's very inexpensive to get one at the same time.
+You can get a federally-mandated free credit report every year from all three agencies when you visit AnnualCreditReport.com.
+You won't get a free credit score from AnnualCreditReport.com, but getting it is quick and very inexpensive.

-Now that you have all the facts, you'll be a more informed consumer and you'll be better positioned to get the right mortgage for you.
+Now that you have all the facts, you will be a more informed consumer and you'll be better positioned to obtain the most favorable mortgage.

 Curious about your credit score?
 Give us a call at (334) 285-8850.